adobe-fonts/noto-emoji-svg/README.md

 	python3 make_svg_font.py -z -r x.xxx svg fonts/NotoEmoji.otf -v

 where `x.xxx` is the version number to be assigned to the font (e.g `1.082`).

+It's possible to build both fonts (and to subroutinize the BW font) using the shell script that combines all commands,

+	sh build.sh x.xxx

 ## Subroutinizing the OTFs